-The model is calibrated under the assumption that one period (or generation) has a length of 30 years.
-The parameter α is the capital share in the consumption good sector and is set to $\frac{1}{3}$ to match the empirical counterpart.
-The productivity level A is a scale parameter and is set to A =1.
-The discount factor β mainly affects the ratio of human capital to physical capital in the balanced growth path.
-Since this ratio depends on the choice of units, it does not provide a convenient basis for calibrating β .
-Given that β does not influence qualitative features of the model that we are interested in, we choose a value that is standard in the real-business-cycle literature, $\beta = 0.99^{120}$ (i.e., 0.99 per quarter).
-The implied interest rate per year is 4.7 percent.
-The productivity growth rate ρ governs output growth in the balanced growth path, and is set to 1.0230 or 2 percent per year, which approximates the average growth rate in the United States.
-With exogenous growth (i.e., $\kappa < 1 - \tau$) as in our calibration, the overall productivity B in the production function for human capital is a scale parameter and is set to B = 1.
+The model is calibrated under the assumption that one period (or generation) has a length of thirty years.
+The parameter $\alpha$ is the capital share in the consumption good sector and is set to 1/3 to match the empirical counterpart.
+The productivity level A is a scale parameter and is set to A = 1.
+The discount factor $\beta$ mainly affects the ratio of human capital to physical capital in the balanced growth path.
+Since this ratio depends on the choice of units, it does not provide a convenient basis for calibrating $\beta$ .
+Given that $\beta$ does not influence qualitative features of the model that we are interested in, we choose a value that is standard in the real-business-cycle literature, $\beta = 0.99^{120}$ (i.e., 0.99 per quarter).
+The implied interest rate per year is 4.7%.
+The productivity growth rate $\rho$ governs output growth in the balanced growth rate in the U.S. With exogenous growth (i.e., $\kappa < 1 - \tau$ ) as in our calibration, the overall productivity B in the production function for human capital is a scale parameter and is set to B = 1.

-The weight γ of children in the utility function governs the growth rate of population in the balanced growth path.
-In the United States as in other industrialized countries, fertility rates are close to the reproduction level.
-Accordingly, we choose γ such that the growth rate of population in the balanced growth path is zero.
-This is achieved by choosing $\gamma = 0.271.^3$ The timecost parameter φ for having a child determines the overall opportunity cost of children.
-Evidence in Robert Haveman and Barbara Wolfe (1995) and John Knowles (1999) suggests that the opportunity cost of a child is equivalent to about 15 percent of the parents' time endowment.
-This cost only accrues as long as the child is living with the parents.
-If we assume that children live with parents for 15 years and that the adult period lasts for 30 years, the overall time cost should be 50 percent of the time cost per year with the child present.
-Accordingly, we choose $\phi = 0.075$.
-The parameter φ also sets an upper limit on the number of children a person can have.
-With our choice, a person spending all time on raising children would have a little above 13 children.
-A family of two could have a little under 27 children.4
+The weight $\gamma$ of children in the utility function governs the growth rate of population in the balanced growth path.
+In the U.S. as in other industrialized countries, fertility rates are close to the reproduction level.
+Accordingly, we choose $\gamma$ such that the growth rate of population in the balanced growth path is zero.
+This is achieved by choosing $\gamma = 0.271$ .
+The time-cost parameter $\phi$ for having a child determines the overall opportunity cost of children.
+Evidence in Haveman and Wolfe (1995) and